 - Ribosomes: Though small in size but are present in numbers, they help in protein synthesis.
 Eukaryotes have 80S ribosomes which are further divided into two subunits which are 40S and 60S (S stands for Sedverg unit).

 - Cytoskeleton: It is supporting framework of the cells, which is of two types Microtubules and Microfilaments.
-Microtubules are the largest filament having the diameter of about 24 nanometers (nm), made up of a protein called tubulin.
-Microfilaments are the smallest filament of about 6nm, made of the protein called actin.
+Microtubules have a diameter of about 24 nanometers (nm), made up of a protein called tubulin, while Microfilaments has a diameter of 6nm, made of the protein called actin.
+Microtubules are the largest filament and Microfilament the smallest one.

 Key Difference Between Prokaryotic Cells and Eukaryotic Cells